How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Mold on the humidifier filter is common.

-If you run your humidifier everyday, clean it daily.
-Mold is a fungus or a yeast that thrives in moist conditions.
+If you run your humidifier every day, clean it daily.
+Mold is a fungus or yeast that thrives in moist conditions.

 2. Use vinegar in the humidifier

-Add a teaspoonful or two of white vinegar in the water.
+Add a teaspoonful or two of white vinegar to the water.
 That way, you make it hard for mold to develop.

 Please note that adding vinegar is only important if you are using tap water in the humidifier.
 If you are using distilled water, there is no need to add vinegar.